aws/aws-cdk/packages/@aws-cdk/aws-lambda-event-sources/README.md

 behavior:

 * __batchSize__: Determines how many records are buffered before invoking your lambnda function - could impact your function's memory usage (if too high) and ability to keep up with incoming data velocity (if too low).
+* __bisectBatchOnError__: If a batch encounters an error, this will cause the batch to be split in two and have each new smaller batch retried, allowing the records in error to be isolated.
+* __maxBatchingWindow__: The maximum amount of time to gather records before invoking the lambda.
+This increases the likelihood of a full batch at the cost of possibly delaying processing.
+* __maxRecordAge__: The maximum age of a record that will be sent to the function for processing.
+* __onFailure__: In the event a record fails and consumes all retries, the record will be sent to SQS queue or SNS topic that is specified here
+* __parallelizationFactor__: The number of batches to concurrently process on each shard.
+* __retryAttempts__: The maximum number of times a record should be retried in the event of failure.
 * __startingPosition__: Will determine where to being consumption, either at the most recent ('LATEST') record or the oldest record ('TRIM_HORIZON').
 'TRIM_HORIZON' will ensure you process all available data, while 'LATEST' will ignore all reocrds that arrived prior to attaching the event source.

 ```ts